 The new Survey's visualization using the KMZ approach may well overload a mobile device or a smaller desktop computer, although I have taken pains to design it to avoid that.

-I'd appreciate any feedback you may be willing to share using the comment function below.
+I'd appreciate any feedback you may be willing to share using the comment function below, or by reaching out via email to the link provided art end.

 The next images will walk you through use of the above link's kmz in Google Earth.